nyuwireless-unipd/ns3-mmwave/src/mmwave/doc/mmwave-doc.md

 `MmWaveBeamformingModel` is a base class handling the beamforming operations.
 The classes deriving from `MmWaveBeamformingModel` implement specific beamforming schemes.
-It holds a pointer to an instance of the class `ThreeGppAntennaArrayModel` implementing the antenna model.
+It holds a pointer to an instance of the class `PhasedArrayModel` implementing the antenna model.
 The main method is `SetBeamformingVectorForDevice ()`, which computes the beamforming vector to communicate with a specific device and configures